Categories:Baking Cake Cakes HIstory Dessert Recipes Food HIstory French Upside Down Cakes

 According to the history of the Hotel Tatin:

-This dessert gained its popularity when famed Maxim’s Restaurant put it on their menu.
+This dessert gained it’s popularity when famed Maxim’s Restaurant of Paris, France put it on their menu:

 According to some historians, when word of this new gastronomic delight reached Paris, Maxim’s owner decided he must have the recipe.
 He supposedly sent a cook/spy, disguised as a gardener, to Lamotte-Beuvron to discover the secret.
 The spy is successful, brings the recipe back to Maxim’s, and it has been on the menu of that famous restaurant ever since.